 - Only ten percent of fluorescent bulbs, rechargeable batteries, and electronics are disposed of properly

-- The regular trash system is not designed to handle the mercury, lead, other heavy metals, toxic plastics, and fire retardants found in these materials
+- The regular trash system is not designed to handle the fire and reactive hazard, mercury, lead, heavy metal, toxic plastics, and fire retardants found in these materials

 - When burned in our waste-to-energy plants, these materials result in a hazardous waste ash